wcneill/ml-from-scratch/neural-networks-deep-learning/README.md

-# Deep Learning Directory
+# Deep Learning Directory Files:

-This folder contains a from-scratch DNN class written entirely in NumPy.
-This was a primer designed to get me familiar with how neural networks operate from a ground zero mathematical standpoint.
+1. __nn.py__ A from-scratch deep neural network class written entirely in Numpy.
+This class was written in an effort to understand the math behind neural networks from the ground up.

+2. __based_sequential.py__ A small extension of `torch.nn.Sequential` for ease of use in generating and training sequential models for the feed forward process.
+Its `__init__` simply takes a tuple containing as elements the number of nodes at each desired layer.
+It then generates and registers ReLU modules for the inner layers and a log softmax activation for the final layer.

 Additionally this directory contains the following subdirectories: